MaxixSVK/minibot/README.md

 ## Installation

- - You need to have installed node.js on your computer (tested 18.15.0)
+ - You need to have installed node.js on your computer (tested version 18.15.0).

  - Clone repository:
 ```